nbarnabee/lmtya-my-character/README.md

 5. Push to the Branch (`git push origin add_new_character`)
 6. Open a Pull Request

-If you're a first-time contributor to GitHub, I strongly recommend checking out [Contribute to this project](https://github.com/Syknapse/Contribute-To-This-Project) by [Syknapse](https://github.com/Syknapse), which includes an exhaustive walkthrough.
+If you're a first-time contributor to GitHub, I strongly recommend checking out [Contribute to this project](https://github.com/Syknapse/Contribute-To-This-Project) by [Syknapse](https://github.com/Syknapse), which includes an exhaustive walkthrough of the process.

 ### Guidelines